Are Blade Helicopters A Good Choice To Start With?

 I often say the radio system is more important than the helicopter if you are even somewhat serious about the hobby, and I strongly support this statement.
 When you get a good radio system to start with, you won't have to change systems later on and Blade is one of the few entry level heli brands that provides this very important benefit.

-First off, you won't have to get a new radio for each helicopter or quad rotor you purchase.
+First off, you won't have to get a new radio for each helicopter.

-You can get a decent Spektrum computerized radio such as the DX6, and fly every single Blade heli and quadrotor with that radio.
+You can get a decent Spektrum computerized radio such as the DX6, and fly every single Blade heli or E-Flite plane for that matter with that radio.

 As you progress further, you can then fly all the higher end machines with this radio.
 So many of today's top flybarless systems are designed to work seamlessly with Spektrum DSM2/X systems for example.